deathpillow/deathpillow.github.io/_posts/2014-04-20-pollen-map-and-pollen-calendar.md

 	<figcaption>Prototypes and original Pollen Calendar mold</figcaption>
 </figure>

 After vacuum forming a series of calendars, I decided to change materials for the molds.
-The original plywood chipped when used for than once.
-Instead, I laser cut compressed particle board.
+The original plywood chipped when used more than once.
+Instead, I laser-cut compressed particle board.
 This ended up causing different issues during molding.
 The particle board was pourous and was difficult to separate from the plastic.
 I used a lubricant to make the plastic and mold easier to pull apart.
 The lubricant made the plastic cloudy however.

 <figure>
 	<img src="/images/pollen/pollen-process/process-6.jpg">